Dr Gavin Bowen-Metcalf

 Background

-Gavin joined the School of Life Sciences in 2021.
-He is a Cancer Biologist, with broad translational research experience and interests that cover numerous aspects of cancer including development, invasion/migration, diagnosis, drug resistance and identification of novel drug targets.
-Since joining ARU he has been awarded Fellowship to the Higher Education Academy and leads the Cancer Cell Biology Research Group.
+Gavin is a Cancer Biologist, with broad translational research experience and interests that cover numerous aspects of cancer including development, invasion/migration, diagnosis, drug resistance and identification of novel drug targets.
+Since joining ARU he has been awarded Fellowship to the Higher Education Academy and The Royal Society of Medicine.

 Gavin completed his research training at Imperial College London, being awarded an MRes (DIC) in Oncology and Cancer Biology and a joint multidisciplinary PhD in Clinical Medicine and Biomedical Engineering.
-He has also completed postdoctoral research at the Barts Cancer Institute, London, as well as working within the NHS, medical devices industry, and the medical regulatory industry.
+He has also completed postdoctoral research at the Barts Cancer Institute, London, as well as working as a HCP within the NHS, Clinical Scientist in the medical devices industry, and Consultant in the medical regulatory industry.

-Gavin is also an external examiner for the University of Birmingham and the University of Nottingham, Associate Editor for Nature Oncogene, and is also a Non-Executive Director for the leukodystrophy charity, Alex TLC.
+Gavin is also an Associate Editor for Nature Oncogene, external examiner for the University of Birmingham and the University of Nottingham, and is also a Non-Executive Director for the UK-based Leukodystrophy charity, Alex TLC.

 Spoken Languages